emerging-researchers-alife/alife_2023_era_workshop/index.md

 Sign-ups are first-come, first-serve, so feel free to sign up as early as you'd like!
 We will be accepting sign-ups up until the time of the workshop or until all slots have been filled.

-If you have any questions feel free to email us at emerging.researchers.alife@gmail.com.
+If you have any questions feel free to email us at emerging.researchers.alife@gmail.com or reach out on the Discord (link below!).

 ### Lightning talks